 "Identification of the project is an integral component of the property owner's right to procedural due process."
 (City of Stockton v.
-Marina Towers LLC ("Marina")

-Towers") (2009) 171 Cal.
+Marina Towers LLC ("Marina Towers") (2009) 171 Cal.
 App.
 4th 93, 108.)
 "A governing body of a public entity may not adopt a resolution of necessity until it has given the owner proper notice and an opportunity to be heard on all matters that are the subject of the resolution of necessity."
 (Id. at 108-109.)
 "If the governing body does not have before it a definable project for which the property is sought to be taken, any discussion of the pros and cons of the condemnation would be an empty gesture and the necessity findings rendered at the conclusion of the hearing would be devoid of real meaning."
 (Id. at 109.)

 The Owners have been denied meaningful, statutorily-compliant notice and a reasonable opportunity to appear and be heard on the matters referred to in California Code of Civil Procedure ("CCP") section 1240.030.
 The notice of the RON hearing did not identify any project other than the Big Notch Project as necessitating the taking of the Proposed Easement.
-Nor does the RON itself, which was not made public until mere days prior to the hearing.
+Nor, presumably, will the RON itself, which has yet to be made public.
 Acquisition of flowage easements for "potential future adaptive management" is not a project identified in the notice of RON, or the draft RON, as necessitating the taking of the Proposed Easement.